 Before the passing of Title VII of the Civil Rights Act of 1964, bosses could fire their secretaries for not sleeping with them, without fear of legal recourse.
 You could sexually harass anyone in your company and never experience any consequences.
 Since Title VII changed the face of discrimination and harassment in the workplace, a bevy of landmark cases have helped set important precedents for distressed workers across the country.

 In 1976, the case of Williams v.
 Saxbe allowed the Court to recognize quid pro quo sexual harassment as a form of sex or gender based discrimination.
 Quid Pro Quo harassment occurs when an employer requires an employee to submit to unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature as a condition of employment, either implicitly or explicitly.

 The Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or contact us online.
+For further information, please feel free to call us at 212-587-0760 for a free consultation or contact us online.